katiestar99/ansible/docs/docsite/rst/reference_appendices/glossary.rst

 Glossary
 ========

-The following is a list (and re-explanation) of term definitions used elsewhere in the Ansible documentation.
+The following is a list (and re-explanation) of term definitions used elsewhere in the Assible documentation.

-Consult the documentation home page for the full documentation and to see the terms in context, but this should be a good resource to check your knowledge of Ansible's components and understand how they fit together.
+Consult the documentation home page for the full documentation and to see the terms in context, but this should be a good resource to check your knowledge of Assible's components and understand how they fit together.
 It's something you might wish to read for review or when a term comes up on the mailing list.

 .. glossary::